Bibliography for Tracing French Noble Families

 This is a wide ranging work covering the Dukes of Brabant and associated families.
 At one time Flanders and its neighbors were in the cultural sphere of the France.
 Many Flemish-French noble families can be found in this work.
 The Family History Library has part of this work on microfilm.

-Duchesne, André.
-Histoire des rois, ducs et comtes de Bourgogne.
+*Duchesne, André.
+Histoire des rois, ducs et comtes de Bourgogne et d'Arles.
 Paris, 1619.
-Available online at Gallica.

 Jetté, René.
 Traité de généalogie.
 Montréal: Les Presses de l'Université de Montréal, 1991.

 Jetté's treatise on genealogy is a breakthrough work for a number of reasons.
-However, in the context of this web site, his most important contribution was to point out three lines going back from Québec and Acadia to Charlemagne.
+However, in the context of this web site, his most important contribution was to point out three lines THEY ARE??? going back from Québec and Acadia to Charlemagne.
 Although one of these lines he latter modified when further evidence came forwardsee the article by Jetté, DuLong, Gagné, and Moreau (1997 and 1999) cited in the Nobility in New France sectionhis work has been an inspiration to several other North American French researchers to try and trace back other noble families.
+IF BILLY STILL VALID???

 *La Roque, Gilles André.
 Histoire genealogiqve de la maison de Harcovrt, enrichie d'vn grand nombre d'armoiries, alliances, genealogies, matieres & recherches concernants non seulement les range & les interests de cette maison, mais encore l'histoire generale.
 4 vols.
 Paris: S. Cramoisy, imprimeur ordinaire du roy et de la reyne, 1662.